vacuumlabs/cardano-hw-cli/docs/plutus-transactions.md

 ```

 ## Spending from the script
 This transaction will be the one involving Plutus script evaluation.
-Therefore, we need to provide a redeemer and a collateral.
-The collateral will need to be witnessed by the `payment` key.
+Therefore, we need to provide a redeemer and some collateral.
+The collateral input will need to be witnessed by the `payment` key.
 The Plutus script itself could require some signatures, too.
 Even though our script doesn't require any signatures, we will add `payment.vkey` as a required signer anyway (as a demonstration).
 We will send the funds to `payment.addr` (i.e. back to the address you funded the script from).

 ### Querying the UTxOs
 First we need to query for the eUTxO owned by the script: